-Gary Woodland What's In The Bag? - Golf Monthly
+Gary Woodland What's In The Bag? - Golf Monthly Gear

 Jordan Spieth What’s In The Bag?

-He putts with a Scotty Cameron Prototype blade and it has been working nicely this season.
-From 150 putts inside 3ft, he has holed all 150.
-This ranks him top of that stat on the PGA Tour.
+He putts with a Scotty Cameron Prototype blade and it has been working nicely in 2018 and the beginning of 2019.

 Woodland plays the Bridgestone B X golf ball – the same model used by Tiger Woods.